GBertolazzi/SpaceR/README.md

 **Downloadable files**:

-The input files and functions to run the following analyzes can be downloaded from the SpaceR GitHub page:
+The input files and functions to run the following analyses can be downloaded from the SpaceR GitHub page:

 -   *Supplementary_data.xlsx*: input data used in this tutorial